rootstrap/blog/content/A good way to manage your Python projects using Pyenv and Pipenv.md

 cd ~/path/to/the/project/folder
 ```

-And set the local version, for example 3.9.1:
+And set the local version, for example, 3.9.1:

 ```
 pyenv local 3.9.1